Oscillations of random multiplicative functions under initial bias: Introduction

 \section{Introduction}

-Let $f: \mathbb{N} \rightarrow \{\pm1\}$ be the random completely multiplicative function, defined by $f(p) = \pm 1$ with probability $\frac{1}{2}$ independently at the primes, and then extended multiplicatively to the natural numbers.
-Given $\alpha \in [0,1]$, Aymone \cite{aymone} considered the question of sign changes in partial sums of
+Let $f$ denote the random completely multiplicative function, defined by $f(p) = \pm 1$ with probability $\frac{1}{2}$ independently at each prime $p$, and extended completely multiplicatively to all positive integers $n$.
+In this paper we solve two problems on sign changes of partial sums of this function.